jdevfullstack-tutorials/github-for-non-code-writers/README.md

 <kbd><img src="https://user-images.githubusercontent.com/47092464/115019425-c6846280-9eeb-11eb-9f61-76cfbffd1b7d.png" /></kbd>

 ### Step 4
-And when you click the `Create repo`, you're done with your setup, you will be seeing your repo and you can start writing when you click the pencil button.
+And when you click the `Create repository`, you're done with your setup, you will be seeing your repo and you can start writing when you click the pencil button.